volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 May 11th 2020

+- work on translation
+- new name for output device
 - fix for hang with wav file
 - fix for empty message box
 - better resilience if a file is not found